sunny2309/scipy_conf_notebooks/bokeh-notebooks/README.md

 [on NBViewer](http://nbviewer.ipython.org/github/bokeh/bokeh-notebooks) or
 download the repository and execute `jupyter notebook` from your terminal.

+You can also immediately launch live versions of the Tutorial notebooks in your browser [on mybinder](https://mybinder.org/v2/gh/bokeh/bokeh-notebooks/master?filepath=tutorial%2F00%20-%20Introduction%20and%20Setup.ipynb).

-Please visit the [Bokeh web page](https://bokeh.pydata.org/en/latest) for more information and full documentation.
+Please visit the [Bokeh web page](https://bokeh.org) for more information and full documentation, and the [Bokeh Discourse](https://discourse.bokeh.org/) for community discussion.

-Be sure to follow us on Twitter @BokehPlots!
+Be sure to follow us on Twitter [@bokeh](https://twitter.com/bokeh)!